 To add an element of interest, you can also go for a white study contrasted with a bright wallpaper.
 Keep it simple with a clean and contemporary design.

-Kids Room Design Tip #5: Fun Colour Activities
+Kids Room Design Tip #5: A Dash Of Colour And Activities

 A kids room is not like any regular bedroom; it has many functions.
 Often, kids play and study in this room.
 So a room for siblings should have some fun activities.

 Having a slide in your kids’ bedroom is a sure shot way to keep boredom at bay!

 This room goes one step forward and adds a swing too.
 So while one kids swings, the other can slide.

 For the teenagers, of course, a basketball hoop or a decal with stumps can be fun for practice.